 If there is a water problem, any mold you kill by scrubbing is only going to come back.
 Fix these problems first.
 If you suspect a leak, clean the area and see how quickly the mold comes back.
 If it pops up quickly, you may need to hire someone to fix the problem.

 To scrub mold off your walls, use a heavy-duty sponge soaked in a bleach/water solution.
 While wearing a protective mask and gloves, scrub the tainted spot with your solution.
 For stubborn patches of mold, you may need to let the solution soak in for a few minutes.
 If that still doesn’t work, you can use specially formulated mold remover and mix it in with your bleach solution.
 Once done scrubbing, make sure to dry off the area you scrubbed.

 Mold on the exterior of the house isn’t just unsightly – it can also eventually migrate to the interior and cause further damage.
-A common place where mold may appear on the exterior of a home includes the decks, which can be cleaned with detergent or other light cleaning solution and a power washer.
-Clean vinyl or wood siding by power washing or scrubbing with a brush – hydrogen peroxide is a good solution choice, as it won’t harm your landscaping.
+A common place where mold may appear on the exterior of a home is the deck, which can be cleaned with detergent or another light cleaning solution and a power washer.
+You can clean vinyl or wood siding by power washing or scrubbing it with a brush – hydrogen peroxide is a good solution choice, as it won’t harm your landscaping.
 For stucco or concrete walls, use a garden hose and sprayer attachment.
 Rinse the siding first, spray on non-toxic mold remover, allow it to sit while the mold starts to dissolve, then rinse it away.